rahmanoff/crm-hs/README.md

   - Unit tests for business logic (mocked, no real API calls)
   - Integration tests for API endpoints (with Next.js polyfills)
   - Component tests for UI
+- **Testing Note:**
+  - All tests now mock the service layer (e.g., `searchObjects`) instead of the SDK or raw HTTP, reflecting the new HTTP-based integration.
 - **Coverage reports** are output in the terminal and as HTML in the `coverage/` directory.

 ## 📈 Performance